input-output-hk/partner-chains/docs/user-guides/governance/governance.md

 Each Partner Chain is identified by a unique identifier called *genesis UTXO*.
 For the same version of Smart Contracts, using a different *genesis UTXO* will result in different Cardano addresses and policy ids of these contracts.

-## Governance system capabilities
+## Governance System Capabilities

-The Governance System sets and updates the key required to sign the following transactions:
+The Governance System sets and updates the key(s) required to sign the following transactions:

 * management of *D-Parameter*
 * management of *Permissioned Candidates List*
 * management of *Rewards Reserve Mechanism* lifecycle: initialization, creation, and handover
 * update of the Governance System itself
+* management of *Governed Map*

 The Governance System has to be initialized before performing any of these operations.

-In the current shape of the Governance System, it allows to set or update a single authorization key.
-In other words, there is one key that is required sign all of the transactions above, but it can be changed to another key.
-See [Technical details](#technical-details) for more information regarding this limitation.

 ## Governance System Initialization